How do I place an AP® exam order?

 A College Board profile is the same account used to order SAT® exams, or to collect PSAT/NMSQT® and AP® Exam scores from past years.
 If a student does not have a profile, they will need to create one.

 Make sure all the registration and profile pages are complete on MyAP, including: your full legal name (should match school records), your student ID number, your School name, and an email address where you can receive important exam day information from APTS and/or the College Board.

 Students will need a Join Code (or access code) to connect their profile to their specific AP® subjects.
 Join Codes are subject, teacher and class period specific.
-Join Codes will be distributed in class (typically after the end of the add/drop period).
-In case of absence when the codes were distributed, please see your AP® Class teacher to obtain a Join Code and complete the process on MyAP by November 8, 2019.
+Join Codes will be distributed in class.
+In case of absence when the codes were distributed, please see your AP® Class teacher to obtain a Join Code and complete the process on MyAP by October 30, 2020.

+To submit the fees, complete the payment form at the link below.
 Payments for exams may be submitted at the link above by credit card or debit card, OR by mailing in a check or money order.
 There will be an online payment fee of 3% for payments submitted by credit or debit card.
 (This fee is not retained by the school.)
 There is no additional fee for mailing in payment to the APTS processing center.
 Directions for payment can be found at the end of the online payment form.
-Postmark deadline to ensure timely mail in payment processing is November 4, 2019.
+Postmark deadline to ensure timely mail in payment processing is October 30, 2020.

 Why do I need to activate an exam on The College Board MyAP System?

 The College Board MyAP system provides students a variety of excellent, College Board vetted FREE resources to apply to their AP Course and AP® exam preparation.
 In addition, students will now JOIN the AP ®Group and complete the Registration Profile section on the MyAP website to enable custom printing of AP® exam barcode labels for each student for exam day.
 No more pre-administration sessions!

 Tips for setting up your College Board Profile on MyAP: